Sample Applicant Rejection Letter and How to Write One

 Provide a reason…

-‘We received a huge number of applications for the position and the candidate pool was very competitive.
+‘We received a huge number of applications for the position, and the candidate pool was very competitive.
 After careful consideration, another candidate has been selected.’

-Related: How To Give Your Candidate Interview Feedback
+Related: How to Give Your Candidate Interview Feedback

 …But don’t get too specific